William H. Tunner: United States Air Force

 When the Army Air Forces became the United States Air Force in September 1947, the Military Air Transport Service was formed by combining ATC and the Naval Air Transport Service.
 Maj.
 Gen. Laurence S. Kuter selected Tunner to be his deputy commander for operations in March 1948.

 Almost immediately, Tunner's reputation for managing airlift recommended him to bring efficiency to the Berlin Airlift.
 The organization of the five-week-old operation was haphazard because USAFE was a tactical organization without experience in running transport operations, trying to feed the city using 54 C-54 Skymasters supplemented by a section of C-47 Skytrains, basically using bomber operation methods.
 On July 22, 1948, the National Security Council met with European commander Gen. Lucius D. Clay and concluded that expansion of the operation was essential.
 Gen. Hoyt S. Vandenberg immediately appointed Tunner to the job, and he arrived in Wiesbaden, Germany, on July 28, 1948.
 By mid-August Tunner had added 72 C-54s to the effort and brought in two-thirds of all USAF C-54 aircrews worldwide to fly the airlift 24 hours a day.

 Tunner brought such a level of organization to the Berlin operation that the per-day tonnage brought into Berlin by the planes eventually exceeded the amount of material that had been brought in by train.
 Tunner is credited with organizing each western ally controlled air corridor into a one way path, which improved the efficiency of the airlift.
-His strict control of his subordinates along with his un-orthodox solutions to problems earned him the nickname Willie-the-Whip.
+His strict control of his subordinates along with his unorthodox solutions to problems earned him the nickname Willie-the-Whip.
+This included taking advantages of opportunities to enhance the operation such as upon learning about pilot Gail Halvorsen's dropping of candy mid-flight for the children of Berlin.
+Tunner ordered this activity expanded to "Operation Little Vittles" in which tons of candy would be dropped over Berlin in small parachutes created by American civilians, producing a major propaganda success for the Western Allies.
 Unfortunately for Tunner, much of the credit for the success of the airlift, and the innovations that led to that success, were given to General Curtis LeMay, the Air Force commander in Europe until October 1948.